calvang/autoinstall-manager/README.md

 #### Status Reports

 Status reports are enabled by default or via the verbose (`-v`) flag.
 The utility is designed to skip any script-generated errors, so this will allow you to observe whether any installations or processes failed.

+## Tips for Configuration

+### Ordering

+- Order the utilities in the configuration files in the order you wish to install them.
+- You may need to install core utilities such as git, curl, and wget before you run additional installations as those commands may be needed later.

+### Scripting

+- Make sure to use stable scripting commands, such as `apt-get` instead of `apt`, as they give more stable output.
+- Test your scripts individually before adding them to the configuration file.
+This utility does not perform any validation on scripts.
+- Make sure your scripts handle user input automatically.
+This means including the `-y` flag on some commands or running the utility as root to avoid repeated password prompts.

+One functionality you might need often is the ability to fetch binaries directly from a repository's latest Github release page.
+I have created a [python script](https://gist.github.com/calvang/c36ae007d899b62ac03766199a19ed5c) that implements this as a CLI utility.